 - Is guidance that the person delivering it considers the best interests of the students to whom it is being given.

 What must the governing body do?

-- Provide sustained contacts with employers, mentors and coaches who can inspire students with a sense of what they can achieve and help them understand how to make this a reality.
+- Provide sustained contacts with employers, mentors and coaches who can inspire students with a sense of what they can achieve and help them understand how to make them a reality.
 Although here at Beths we do not have an actual ‘Careers Policy’ we have a strategy and a provision.
-The Work Experience Co-ordinator and the Careers and Work Related Learning Co-ordinator keep regular contact with local employers to maintain a good working relationship between them and the school for work placements or attending related events.
+The work experience co-ordinator and the careers and work related learning co-ordinator keep regular contact with local employers to maintain a good working relationships between them and the school for work placements or attending related events.